Prefixes¶

 Repairing Prefix and IP Address Hierarchy¶

-Added in version 2.4.17 — Added system Job for repairing incorrect parent
+Added in version 2.4.17 — Added system Job for repairing incorrect parent values

-values to become incorrectly set on some Prefix and IP Address records.
+It is possible in some cases, particularly due to insufficient validation in earlier Nautobot 2.x releases, but also due to incorrect logic in custom Jobs and the like, for parent values to become incorrectly set on some Prefix and IP Address records.
 One symptom of such an issue can be seen when a Prefix's reported "utilization" value is reported as an incorrect value, such as in some cases showing greater than 100% utilization.

 If you encounter or suspect an issue of this sort, Nautobot provides a system Job named "Check/Fix IPAM Parents" which can be run to efficiently detect and repair various problems of this sort.